superbrucem/git-Projects-imple-todo/README.md

 # git-Projects-imple-todo
-This will be a sample bmad app.sss test2
+This will be a sample bmad app